Effective Email Marketing Strategies and Tips for Successful Campaigns

 • Where do your subscribers come from?
 Analyze your existing subscription forms and other ways to build a list.

 • What kind of lists do you have?
-Find out how old they are, do they have a lot of sleeping or dead contacts, what characteristics can you use to segment them.
+Find out how old they are, whether they have a lot of sleeping or dead contacts, and what characteristics you can use to segment them.

 To make informed decisions, use the findings from the previous steps:

-• After having evaluated the competitors’ emails, find their strengths and weaknesses and decide what to take for yourself, what you can do better and what not to do under no circumstances.
+• After having evaluated the competitors’ emails, find their strengths and weaknesses and decide what to take for yourself, what you can do better, and what not to do under any circumstances.

 • Use the information in your subscriber personas as a base for segmentation.

-• Depending on the goals, make a list of possible changes: do you need to make your CTAs clearer to get more website traffic?
+• Depending on the goals, make a list of possible changes.
+Do you need to make your CTAs clearer to get more website traffic?
 Does your copy sound too aggressive?
 Do you run re-engagement campaigns?
+When the answer is “yes”, take action.

-By email marketing tools we understand email marketing services (ESPs) like Selzy that come full of features that make modern email marketing if not a breeze then at least a very effective channel of communication.
+By email marketing tools we mean email marketing services (ESPs) like Selzy that come full of features to make modern email marketing easier and more convenient.

 • Budget